influxdata/docs-v2/content/influxdb/clustered/reference/glossary.md

 ### secret

-Secrets are key-value pairs that contain information you want to control access o, such as API keys, passwords, or certificates.
+Secrets are key-value pairs that contain information you want to control access to, such as API keys, passwords, or certificates.

 ### selector